This post has information on the most fun things to do in Chicago today, tonight, tomorrow, or anytime.

 This is a great location to enjoy watching the city light up as the sun goes down, and it’s also one of the best spots to either begin or end a romantic date.

-For more detail, take a look at our full post on things to do in Chicago at night.
+For more details, take a look at our full post on things to do in Chicago at night.

 There are plenty of things to see and do while visiting Chicago on a budget!

 Read our full free things to do in Chicago post for more details.
-Listed in this section are our top 10 free activities:
+Listed in this section are our top 10 free activities in Chicago:

-There are a lot of interesting things to see in this city, and many of them are included on free walking tours.
+There are a lot of interesting things to see in this city, and many of them are included in free walking tours.

 We have pay-what-you-wish services covering a variety of subjects such as the architecture of the city, the Chicago Riverwalk, the Magnificent Mile, Millennium Park, and even a Ghost tour!

 Check this list of free Chicago walking tours to find one you’ll enjoy.